What is an Ejector? Types, Parts, Datasheet, and Working Principles of Ejectors

 What is Motive Fluid?

 Motive fluid is the fluid that motivates the process fluid to draw into the ejector.
-Normally high- pressure steam is used as a motive fluid but compressed air or gas can also be used as the motive fluid.
-The choice depends on the availability of the utility, operational feasibility, etc. A minimum pressure of the motive fluid is required to maintain a stable operation & thereby for designing a stable ejector system.
-If the pressure of the motive fluid falls below the design pressure then the nozzle will pass less amount of steam than required.
+Normally, high-pressure steam is used as a motive fluid, but compressed air or gas can also be used as the motive fluid.
+The choice depends on the availability of the utility, operational feasibility, etc. A minimum pressure of the motive fluid is required to maintain a stable operation & thereby to design a stable ejector system.
+If the pressure of the motive fluid falls below the design pressure, then the nozzle will pass less steam than required.
 If it happens, the ejector is not provided with sufficient energy to compress the process fluid to the design discharge pressure.
-A similar problem occurs when the supply temperature of motive fluid rises above its design value which results in increased specific volume, and consequently, less steam passes through the motive nozzle.
+A similar problem occurs when the supply temperature of motive fluid rises above its design value, which results in increased specific volume, and consequently, less steam passes through the motive nozzle.

 What is a Gas Ejector?